CLIM680/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 That extra word in parentheses is your _Conda environment_.
 By default it is `base`.

+In this class we will use a faster version of conda that comes installed with Miniforge called _mamba_.

+_mamba_ works exactly like conda for all practical purposes, but handles installation of libraries much faster.

 Let's have a look at the environments available to you:

 ~~~
-$ conda env list
+$ mamba env list
 ~~~
 {: .language-bash}

 You will see a list of Conda environment names, along with their paths - all (probably) residing under the `/opt` first-level directory on the cluster.

-If you look closely, there is one called `clim680`.
-We are _not_ going to use that one.
-Why?
-Because it is owned by `opsadmin` and not us, which means we cannot modify it.
-The whole point of Conda environments is that they are customizable.
-Instead, we will each create our own copy of that environment, and add some missing packages that we will need for this class.

 ## Making a new environment